All Products

 Yes

-If you set File source to OSS Bucket, select the OSS bucket to which the OSS object belongs from the drop-down list.
+If you set the File source parameter to OSS Bucket, select the OSS bucket to which the OSS object belongs from the drop-down list.
 You can enter a keyword to search for and select the OSS bucket from the drop-down list.

 Source file names